 On the Israeli left, the concern that antisemitism is growing among the European left is huge – and the Labour party in Britain is seen as one of the worst cases.

-Ayelet Nahmias-Verbin, a Labour member of the Israeli parliament, is even concerned that Jeremy Corbyn may be an ‘antisemite himself’.
+Ayelet Nahmias-Verbin, a Labor member of the Israeli parliament, is even concerned that Jeremy Corbyn may be an ‘antisemite himself’.
 While we may waver from using such strong language about the Labour leader, Nahmias-Verbin is not simply a nobody who can be dismissed.
 In the week I spoke to her, she had visited London and had a meeting with shadow foreign secretary Emily Thornberry, whom she appeared to rate highly.
 The two discussed policy areas such as Brexit, but did also speak about antisemitism ‘at length’.

 However, she says that antisemitism in British Labour is a common talking point among the Israeli left, and that they are ‘very concerned with the Corbyn phenomenon’, which she describes as ‘disturbing’.

-Uri Dromi, who was chief spokesperson to the Israeli Labour governments of the 1990s, agrees.
+Uri Dromi, who was chief spokesperson to the Israeli Labor governments of the 1990s, agrees.
 He says that Corbyn should be seen to be more proactive in displaying his condemnation.
 By simply trying to distance himself from those who have been antisemitic, he appears to downplay it – and draws unfavourable comparison to Donald Trump.

 ‘It’s like with Trump’, Dromi said.
 ‘What kind of underlying messages are you giving?
 I’m sure people are driven by acts of leadership.
 I don’t see Corbyn doing it [being a leader against antisemitism]’.